njbizzle/Offseason2024ForPortfolio/README.md

 ## LEDs

-I got pretty fed up trying to make use of other peoples LED display code.
-CTRE (who made all the hardware) had a pretty unintiutive and limmited system for managing what pattern was being sent to the LEDs.
-I wrote a small bit of code to manage different patterns, states, mix patterns, transiton between patterns, and a few other tools.
+I got pretty annoyed trying to use other people's LED code.
+CTRE (the company that made all the hardware) had a pretty unintuitive and limited system for managing what pattern was being sent to the LEDs.
+I wrote a small bit of code to manage different patterns, states, mix patterns, transition between patterns, and a few other tools.
 I ended up really enjoying it just as a design project, and it turned out really well.
-You describe patterns with a function that takes in variables like time (it could be periodic or not), position through the LED strip, and a few other factor that can be set up, then you just need to spit back a color.
-It makes it super simple because all these patterns can be desciped mathamatically.
-It also has the ablity to scale patterns up and down to fit it to different LED strip sizes.
+You describe patterns with a function that takes in variables like time, progress through the defined LED strip, and a few other factors that can be set up, then you just need to return a color.
+It makes it super simple because all these patterns can be described mathematically.

 This existed in some form on our on-season robot, and it made it really easy to convey the state of the robot from really far away.
-Overall its a super general tool and I'm really happy with how it turned out.
+Overall it's a super general tool and I'm really happy with how it turned out.

 Here's an older example pattern.

 [![](https://img.youtube.com/vi/YQFC4AxMUEw/0.jpg)](https://www.youtube.com/watch?v=YQFC4AxMUEw)

 We also made use of these tools to have the led stip indicate where the cameras detected a vision target to be.
-It pretty much just illumintated the LEDS that were in the direction of the target, and the number of LEDs illuiminated corristponed to the target distance.
+It pretty much just illuminated the LEDS that were in the direction of the target, and the number of LEDs illuminated corresponded to the target distance.
+I don't really have an easy way to set that up again and sadly I never documented it.